-Alcoholic beverages like wines, beers, distilled spirits (liquor), malt liquor, and hard cider, contains ethanol (ethyl alcohol).
+Alcoholic beverages like wines, beers, distilled spirits (liquor), malt liquor, and hard cider, contain ethanol (ethyl alcohol).
 Alcohol is the term used for the chemical substance ethanol.
 It is manufactured by the fermentation of starch (by yeast) and sugar.
-As per accordance with the National Institute on Alcohol Abuse and Alcoholism, in the United States, a standard alcoholic beverage carries 0.6 ounces (14 grams) of pure alcohol.
+According to the National Institute on Alcohol Abuse and Alcoholism, in the United States, a standard alcoholic beverage carries 0.6 ounces (14 grams) of pure alcohol.

 When you consume alcohol, your body breaks down ethanol into a chemical known as acetaldehyde.
 Acetaldehyde harms the DNA and inhibits your body from repairing the harm.
 DNA is the instructional manual of the cell that controls the typical development and functioning of the cell.
 When DNA is harmed, the cells start developing out of control and result in the creation of a cancer tumor.

-A 2015 study, consisted of 16 articles, was conducted to investigate the relationship between cancer and alcohol, along with carcinogen mechanisms.
-Increased consumption of alcohol leads to increased risk of cancer (alcohol consumption is the etiological factor of cancer).
-As compared to human cancer-models, the research on animal cancer-model is vast.
+A 2015 study, consisting of 16 articles, was conducted to investigate the relationship between cancer and alcohol, along with carcinogen mechanisms.
+Increased consumption of alcohol leads to an increased risk of cancer (alcohol consumption is the etiological factor of cancer).
+As compared to human cancer models, the research on animal cancer-model is vast.